-This post is part of a series.
-You can read the previous post here: Part 4.
+You can read the previous post in this series here: Part 4

 The Parents of Astika

-I had narrated the incident that triggered King Janamejaya’s Sarpa Yagna.
+I have narrated the incident that triggered King Janamejaya’s Sarpa Yagna.
 It was a ritual intended to destroy the Sarpa-s¹.

 A sage from the audience said: